uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 The UK is the third largest dairy producing country in the EU and the tenth largest producer in the world.

-Dairy farming accounts for 17% of UK agricultural production and is the largest agricultural sector in the UK, employing over 80,000 people.
+Dairy farming accounts for 17% of UK agricultural production and is the largest agricultural sector in the UK.

 There are over 1.9 million cows in the UK, representing 8% of the EU dairy herd in 2016.